Skip to content

 Storeys

-The south-facing facade is divided into three storeys.
+The principal south-facing facade is divided into three storeys.
+The ground floor accommodates commercial premises, while the upper storeys house residential units.

 Roof